Aesthetics Lab // Code Tutorial

 Creating a truly infinite canvas requires detaching the randomness from the frame loop.
 If we invoke Math.random() on every frame while translating the camera, the tiles will flicker chaotically.

 To achieve a continuous, scrollable topography (as seen in the Hero header of this page), the boolean state of the tile must be mathematically bound to its coordinate position.
-We utilize a pseudo-random hashing function.
+We use a pseudo-random hashing function.
 Given an (x, y) grid coordinate, the function consistently returns the exact same float between 0 and 1.

 This ensures that as the grid pans and new cells enter the viewport, they are rendered identically to how they would have appeared hours ago, achieving an illusion of boundless, persistent spatial continuity without storing massive arrays in memory.